sjdillon/ansible_pull/README.md

 # ansible_pull example
-ansible-pull runs a playbook (pulls) from a git repo and run it locally.
+Ansible is generally used to push changes from a server to other hosts.
+Ansible-pull runs a playbook (pulls) from a git repo and run it locally.
 It requires ansible to be installed, an entry in the ansible hosts file and a playbook in a git repo to run

 ## Purpose
 How to setup and test ansible pull